Wild Pacific Trail is quite easy, with only a few

 much to see on that short trail, as it's a connector to the highway).

-Also on August 31st we also hiked Lighthouse Loop of Wild Pacific Trail,
+Also on August 31st we also hiked the Lighthouse Loop of Wild Pacific Trail,

 located even further West than Brown's Beach / Big Beach.
 It's actually

-also called Wild Pacific Trail, so we included Lighthouse Loop into Wild
+also called Wild Pacific Trail, so we included the Lighthouse Loop into Wild

 Pacific Trail trip report on Page 3.